oasis-tcs/openc2-usecases/SBOM-PoC/Schemas/README.md

 #### 5. Generate device schemas
 Once the actuator profile has been created, we can generate a schema for a device that supports this and other profiles.
-For that, the OpenC2 language specification needs to assign the property name used to reference it.
-Note that the property name is not tied to the name of the project.
-Although we are calling this the "blinky" profile, we can use a shorter property name "led" to refer to it in commands and responses.
+Each profile needs to be assigned a namespace id (NSID) and a profile id/name pair.
+The OpenC2 language specification contains a list of profile ids/names;
+choose nonconflicting values for each of the new profiles supported by the device.
+NSIDs are local to the device schema and may be chosen arbitrarily.
+A profile name may be used as its NSID, but NSIDs should be short.
+Choose a different NSID to illustrate that they aren't required to be the same:

+* **Namespace ID:** led
-* **Property Name:** led
+* **Profile ID, Name:** 2000, blinky

+Replace the id and name (0, ap_name) placeholders with actual values (2000, blinky) for each supported profile in Target, Args, Specifiers, and Results.
+Replace nsid placeholders with the nsids chosen for each supported profile in the "imports" data and in AP-Target, AP-Args, AP-Specifiers and AP-Results.

-Producers and Consumer devices use a machine-readable device schema [blinky_resolved.jadn](blinky/blinky_resolved.jadn) which includes all referenced definitions copied from their source documents.
+Producer and Consumer devices use a "resolved" device schema [blinky_resolved.jadn](blinky/blinky_resolved.jadn) which includes all referenced definitions copied from their source documents.
 Example commands and responses can be validated using the resolved schema in either JADN or JSON Schema ([blinky_resolved.json](blinky/blinky_resolved.json)) format.
-The resolved schema is generated using JADN software, or it can be created manually by copying definitions from the actuator profile and language spec schemas.
+The resolved schema is normally generated automatically by schema tools, but can be created manually by copying definitions from the referenced actuator profile and language spec schemas.

-The simplest case is a device that supports a single profile.
-Replace the id and name (0, ap_name) placeholders with actual values (2000, led) in Target, Args, Specifiers, and Results, and the device schema is ready to use.
+After resolving the referenced type definitions, the device schema is ready to use.

-Most actuators are expected to support multiple profiles.
-The "Actuator" type in the resolved schema contains the list of property names for supported profiles; this list is also returned by the "query features profiles" command.
-If a "query features schema" command is added to the language spec, Producers will be able to retrieve an actuator's resolved schema to determine its capabilities.

 #### 6. Create test data
 Create four directories "Good-command", "Good-response", "Bad-command", and "Bad-response" in the directory